 Unless students do homework, participate in class and complete quizzes, they won’t be ready for its challenges.

 7. Create an Instruction Manual

-Creating and distributing an instruction manual is not only a way of gamifying a rubric or course outline, but acclimating students to gamified environments.
+Creating and distributing an instruction manual is not only a way of gamifying a rubric or course outline, but acclimating students to classroom gamification in general.